RatJuggler/dinosauria-bot/README.md

 ```
 As the bot is really only meant to tweet once a day it will send a tweet then immediately exit.
 I'm running it daily with a Cron
 job so that it's not sat there idling for the rest of the time.

+## Docker

+There is also a docker build file which creates a standalone image to run the bot once a day.

+Create the image with: `docker build -f docker/Dockerfile -t dinosauria-bot .`

+We need to be careful that any Twitter access keys aren't included in the image in case it is pushed to a public repository (and
+it's also just best practice).
+There are a number of ways to inject the keys into the image but probably the easiest is to create
+an `env.list` file from the supplied template, set the keys in it and then run the image with the `--env-file` option.

+    docker run dinosauria-bot -d --env-file ./env.list

 ## Addendum